 70 Days until New York Adult-Use Applications?

 And last but certainly not least, New York.
 The second adult-use cannabis store to open in New York.
 The dispensary, Smacked, is having a “soft launch” for only members of the press today while the general public can visit and shop this weekend.
-Located in Greenwich Village, Smacked is a CAURD holder, the first New York dispensaries being opened by either those with past expunged cannabis convictions or select nonprofits.
+Located in Greenwich Village, Smacked is a CAURD holder, the first being opened by either those with past expunged cannabis convictions or select nonprofits.

 A NY Cannabis Control Board meeting is expected later this month which would award more conditional retail dispensary licenses and the Cannabis Control Board’s proposed adult-use regulations for annual licenses remain open for public comment until mid-February.

 Be ready to submit as soon as the application window opens, which could be as soon as the end of March which is just 70 days away.